aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/use-custom-raw-data-loader-psd-files/_index.md

 # Use Custom Raw Data Loader in PSD Files - Java

 ## Introduction
 Working with PSD files in Java can seem overwhelming, especially when it comes to handling raw data.
 Fear not!
 By using Aspose.PSD for Java, you can easily manipulate and extract raw pixel data from PSD files using a **custom raw data loader**.
+In this tutorial you’ll learn how to **implement IPartialRawDataLoader interface** so you can control the pixel stream exactly the way you need it.
 This guide will walk you through the entire process—from project setup to cleaning up resources—so you can start processing PSD layers with confidence.

 ## Quick Answers
 - **What does a custom raw data loader do?** It lets you intercept and process raw pixel bytes while a PSD file is being read.